kubesphere/kubesphere/README.md

 It also supports multiple open source storage and high-performance cloud storage as the persistent storage services, as well as supports multiple open source network plugins.

-> Note:
-> - See the [Screenshots](docs/screenshots.md) of KubeSphere to have a most intuitive understanding of KubeSphere dashboard and features.
-> - See this [document](https://docs.kubesphere.io/advanced-v2.0/zh-CN/introduction/features/) that elaborates on the KubeSphere features and services from a professional point of view.
+> Note: See this [document](https://docs.kubesphere.io/advanced-v2.0/zh-CN/introduction/features/) that elaborates on the KubeSphere features and services from a professional point of view.

 ----